russellallen/self/docs/handbook/progguid.rst

 .. note::

     that the inline object prototype inherits copy from the lobby.
-If one omitted its parent slot p, one would have to send it the _Clone primitive to copy it.
+If one omitted its parent slot ``p``, one would have to send it the ``_Clone`` primitive to copy it.
 It is considered bad style, however, to send a primitive directly, rather than calling the primitive’s wrapper method.

 The sender can extract the various return values from the result object by name.